Desktop Computer Support Policy

 Option 1 - Minimum support - no charge

-- The owner is given a local admin account for administering the machine
+- The owner is given a local admin account for administering the machine.

-- The owner is responsible for obtaining, installing, and maintaining all software
+- The owner is responsible for obtaining, installing, and maintaining all software without any support from ECS.
+No software licensed through the College of Engineering or the UI will be made available through ECS.

-- Engineering Help Desk will provide basic support at no cost, but for more complex issues will charge time and materials
+- Engineering Help Desk will provide basic support at no cost, but for more complex issues will charge time and materials.

 Option 2 - Intermediate support